IvanGarcia7/Object_detection_in_traffic_videos_an_optimized_approach_using_super_resolution_and_maximal_clique/README.md

-# OSCOD - Optimized Super-Resolved Cliques Object Detection
+# Object detection in traffic videos: an optimized approach using super-resolution and maximal clique algorithm

 # Optimized object detection in traffic videos by super-resolution and maximal clique generation